Skip to Content

 The resident will provide the medicine team with drug information and patient-specific medication recommendations with the goal of improving patient outcomes.

-Other activities include participating in daily rounds, monitoring patient medication therapy, reporting adverse drug reactions, pharmacokinetic monitoring, performing admission and discharge medication reconciliation, discharge counseling. and performing patient admission interviews.
+Other activities include participating in daily medical team rounds, monitoring, and performing patient admission interviews and medication reconciliation, re-designing patient medication therapy, reporting adverse drug reactions, pharmacokinetic and anticoagulation monitoring, and discharge medication reconciliation and counseling.

-This is a longitudinal rotation throughout the year with monthly meetings and committee participation.
+This is a longitudinal rotation throughout the year consisting of two distinct activities.

-The residents will participate in monthly leadership discussions regarding pharmacy management.
-Leadership topics include leadership philosophy, LEAN, staff management, effective communication, pharmacy budget, accreditations, and more.
+The residents will participate in bimonthly (every two month) leadership discussions regarding pharmacy management.
+Leadership topics may include leadership philosophy, LEAN, staff management, effective communication, pharmacy budget, accreditations, and more.

-Residents will present their projects at Western States Conference.
+Residents will present their projects at Western States Conference and GRECC Allied Health Scholars Symposium.

-Inpatient pharmacy staffing responsibilities include verifying inpatient orders, checking unit dose packages and IVs, and answering drug information or pharmacy-related questions from other health care providers.
+Inpatient operation is a longitudinal rotation occurring at least once weekly in the evening after rotation and may adjust hours to meet the needs of the service.
+Inpatient pharmacy staffing responsibilities include verifying inpatient orders, checking unit dose packages and sterile compounded medications, and answering drug information or pharmacy-related questions from other health care providers.

 • Academic detailing